History of the Washington Commanders: Disarray and resistance to integration (1946–1961)

 His next major change came in February 1952, when he hired former Green Bay Packers and Chicago Cardinals coach Earl "Curly" Lambeau.
 However, after two seasons, Marshall fired Lambeau following the Redskins loss in their exhibition opener to the Los Angeles Rams and hired Joe Kuharich.
 In 1955, Kuharich led the Redskins to their first winning season in ten years and was named both Sporting News Coach of the Year and UPI NFL Coach of the Year.

 After Kuharich resigned as coach to accept the Notre Dame head coaching position, Marshall hired Mike Nixon before the 1959 season.
 Over the next two seasons, Nixon proved to be statistically the worst coach the Redskins have had in terms of winning percentage, with a record of 4–18–2.
 In the 1961 draft, the Redskins made another poor draft choice in QB Norm Snead and passing over Fran Tarkenton, who later became a Hall-of-Famer after his career with the Vikings and Giants.
 In 1961, the Redskins moved into their new stadium called D.C.
 Stadium (changed to Robert F. Kennedy Memorial Stadium in 1969).
-The first game in new D.C.
+The first game in the new D.C.
 Stadium occurred on October 1, 1961, in front of 37,767 fans.
 However, the Redskins failed to hold a 21–7 lead and lost to the New York Giants 24–21.
 Along with stadiums, Marshall decided to change head coaches again, this time choosing Bill McPeak.
 Though McPeak's coaching record was nothing to be proud of (21–46–3 over five seasons), he is better known for helping the Redskins draft future stars such as wide receiver Charley Taylor, tight end Jerry Smith, safety Paul Krause, center Len Hauss, and linebacker Chris Hanburger.
 He also helped pull off two of the best trades of the 1960s, gaining quarterback Sonny Jurgensen from the Philadelphia Eagles and linebacker Sam Huff from the New York Giants.
 However, even with these additions, the Redskins were still not performing up to expectations.
 While the Redskins became more popular than ever, they struggled through the 1960s.